Font vs typeface: the ultimate guide

 You could think of the typeface as being the whole family of fonts, which each have a different size and weight.
 One reason for the confusion is that if you download Helvetica and install it on your computer, at least on a Mac, you'll select it from the Font menu.

 This and other generalised uses of the word 'font' mean that many people use the term to refer to the whole family of fonts.
 In many cases, that's hardly a major issue, but when a creative director asks you what font you’ve used in a project, they probably want to know the precise details, i.e., the exact font you used, not the typeface.
-So perhaps you chose Helvetica as the typeface for the project, but the font font might be Helvetica Regular 9 point.
+So perhaps you chose Helvetica as the typeface for the project, but the font might be Helvetica Regular 9 point.

 In certain contexts – not just when you’re talking to a typographer who is a stickler for accuracy – knowing the exact font is critical.
 For example, when coding an app for a specific type of display, adhering to a particular font selection may lead to optimum legibility.

-Brand guidelines (see our favourite example style guides) are another case in point with identity designers choosing typefaces in certain sizes and weights to support the brand aesthetic they want to portray.
+Brand guidelines (see our favourite example style guides) are another case in point, with identity designers choosing typefaces in certain sizes and weights to support the brand aesthetic they want to portray.
 In the world of packaging, there are consumer protection regulations to adhere to.
 For example, EU law stipulates a minimum size for the text in the nutrition declaration.

 However, in most circumstances even experienced designers alternate between the two and we’re not ashamed to admit that it even happens right here on Creative Bloq.

-And he’s right.
+And they're right.
 Usually it doesn’t matter, but when the distinction is important it might help to look at it like this.
 We choose a typeface because of its common aesthetic qualities.
 Then we refine it down to a specific font by setting its size, weight, style and sometimes the character set such as Roman, Cyrillic or Greek when we use it.
 For example, you might love the typeface Futura because of its modernist look, and so the font you used for the captions on your site is Futura Condensed Extra Bold 8 point.
 If the font is the song, the typeface is the artist.

 Font vs typeface: A history